Price Transparency

 If you require assistance with the administration of an estate our solicitors can help.
 This work is charged on the basis of an hourly rate which varies depending on the complexity of the estate and the level of experience of lawyer doing the work.

 Our rates vary from £150 and £300 per hour plus Vat.
-We charge in units of 6 minutes, so each hour is made up of 10 units and our charges are based upon the time spent plus 1% of the value of the estate excluding property (0.5% of the value of the property).
+We charge in units of 6 minutes, so each hour is made up of 10 units and our charges are based upon the time spent.

 As a rough guide to the type of costs involved:

-• A straightforward estate with a small number of beneficiaries and no property will likely cost in the region of £3,000-£4,000+vat
+- A straightforward estate not liable to inheritance tax with a small number of beneficiaries and no property will likely take between 20-30 hours to resolve and cost between £3,000+vat at the bottom end and £9,000+vat at the top end.

-• A more complicated estate with many beneficiaries, some property and several investments, shares or bank accounts will likely cost you about £12,500+vat
+- A more complicated estate liable to inheritance tax with many beneficiaries, some property, foreign or buisiness assets and several investments, shares or bank accounts will likely take between 35-55 hours to resolve and cost between £5,500+vat at the bottom end to £16,500+vat at the top end.

 A more accurate estimate can always be obtained by discussing matters with your solicitor especially if you have documents setting out the value of any assets and liabilities to hand.